NHS Funded Nursing Care

 NHS Funded Nursing Care is paid by the NHS directly to nursing homes to fund the care provided by their Registered Nurses.
 This includes planning, supervising and monitoring nursing and healthcare tasks, as well as direct nursing care.

-Residents of Cornford House are eligible for this funding on the basis that they “live in a care home registered to provide nursing care” (click here for details), subject to them having been assessed as needing care from registered nurses.
+Residents are eligible for this funding on the basis that they “live in a care home registered to provide nursing care” (click here for details), subject to them having been assessed as needing care from registered nurses.

 NHS Continuing Healthcare Funding